Drug Calculation Review

 Defining Drug Calculations

-Drug calculations are the calculations needed to administer the correct dosage to the correct patient at the correct time with the correct route.
+Drug calculations are needed to administer the correct dosage to the correct patient at the correct time and using the correct route.
 They can be performed anywhere drugs are administered, such as inpatient settings, outpatient settings, and more.
 Drug calculations can be needed for medications of all types, such as intravenous fluids, oral tablets, and injections.

 Core Concepts of Drug Calculations: Reducing Medication Administration Errors

 Medication administration errors have existed for decades in healthcare and are often a major source of stress, concern, safety, and liability for all healthcare workers.
 Patients are also severely concerned about medication administration errors, given that they are in the care of healthcare workers and rely on healthcare to provide appropriate care.
-Medication administration errors are some of the most common complications in healthcare and result in over a billion dollars in healthcare complications.
+Medication administration errors are some of the most common healthcare complications, resulting in over a billion dollars in healthcare complications.
 As a result of this common concern and the livelihood and safety of patients, nurses must be aware of how to reduce medication administration errors (2,3).

 Common ways to reduce medication administration errors include: